jfoucher/planck-6502/docs/Hardware/index.md

 The computer provides some basic user input and output in the form of two buttons and 4 leds.

 The two buttons are a reset button and an NMI (non maskable interrupt) buttons.
-The reset button triggers a hard reset of the processor, whereas the NMI button provides a non maskable interrupt to the code that can be handled as a soft reset by the code.
+The reset button triggers a hard reset of the processor, whereas the NMI button provides a non maskable interrupt to the code that can be handled (for example) as a soft reset.

 The 4 LEDs are connected to pins on the expansion bus, and can thus be driven by any card that wants to signal something to the user.
 You have to be mindful in your code not to drive a led low while another card is trying to drive it high, as that would cause very high current to flow into / from your peripherals.